vrabac/vrabac.github.io/khadasvim.md

   * Me (vrabac) - and of course some stuff are written from me.
 I tested this and would like to give it to community so everyone can prepare ArchLinuxARM working on Khadas Vim device (this HowTo should work with some adjustment with any other arm device)

 ## Change log:
+- 20170615: added ArchLinuxArm keyring and instruction how to use it on ArchLinux.
+Autboot to ArchLinuxArm on first partition of micro SD card.
+- 20170613: added 'ipv6.disable' to bootargs
 - 20170611: added hardware information section, moved know problems to task list
 - 20170608: requirements (u-boot); know problems with WiFI and Ethernet
 - 20170607: language and locale settings